 “There is now a plaque commemorating Indian soldiers who left Turtle Island to help liberate our ancient French allies,” he said.
 “We will not forget their sacrifices.”

-Charles Shay, now 95, has a website.
+Shay, 96 in 2020, has a website.
 You can visit it here.
-His book, Project Omaha Beach: The Life and Military Service of a Penobscot Indian Elder, is available on Amazon.
+His book, Project Omaha Beach: The Life and Military Service of a Penobscot Indian Elder, is available from Bookshop.